fumio125/fumio125.github.io/content/post/2025_iccv/index.md

 - Lilika Makabe, Hiroaki Santo, Fumio Okura, Michael S. Brown, Yasuyuki Matsushita (2025).
 Spectral sensitivity estimation with an uncalibrated diffraction grating.
 In ICCV 2025.

-We also have other two paper presentations from our lab (which I have not co-authored) from Shinoda-sensei.
+We also have the other two paper presentations from our lab (which I have not co-authored) from <a href="https://sites.google.com/view/risashinoda/home" target="_blank">Shinoda-sensei</a>.